mkarsai/ccs2021/ABSTRACTS.md

 You can download the abstract template from there: [Template](docs/templateccs2021.docx)

-We accept contributed talks (regular and lightning talks) and posters.
+We accept contributed talks and posters.
 Please indicate your preference for one of the following categories to present your research:

 - Regular talk
 - Poster submission
-- Lightning talk

 ### Oral Presentations